Assetz Capital: History

-Assetz Capital was the first secured P2P lender in the United Kingdom.
-The company, founded by Stuart Law, was launched in March 2013.
+Assetz Capital was established as a secured P2P lender in the United Kingdom.
+The company, part of the wider Assetz group of companies founded by Stuart Law, was launched in March 2013.

 In its first year of business the company lent over £19 million.
 AltFi.com recorded a lending growth rate for Assetz Capital of 300% pa in 2014.
 In January 2017, Assetz Capital announced it had lent over £200 million to British SMEs since launch.

 In April 2013, Assetz Capital raised £1.5m for the largest peer-to-peer loan in the UK to date (the previous largest peer-to-peer loan was £500k).
 The loan was a first charge secured property development loan for a student accommodation project in Nottingham, with a 50% loan-to-value and a one-year term.

 In May 2013, Assetz Capital became the first peer-to-peer lending company to launch peer-to-peer backed buy-to-let mortgages.
 In September 2013, Yahoo!
 Finance credited Assetz Capital as the fastest-growing peer-to-peer lending company in the UK.

 In November 2014, Asset Capital passed £50m lent.
 In December 2014, Assetz Capital formed a joint venture with Interface Financial Group to supply single invoice discounting and spot factoring solutions to UK businesses.

 In January 2015, Assetz Capital announced it had received a £150m funding line from Victory Park Capital to fund SME loans.
 The same month, Assetz Capital announced a partnership with Royal Bank of Scotland (RBS) whereby, if RBS is unable to help a business obtain the investment capital it requires, it will introduce Assetz Capital as a potential alternative source of funding.

 In February 2015, Assetz Capital announced a fundraising campaign on crowdfunding site Seedrs, to raise £2m for business growth and development.
 The target was hit in one week and was increased to £3m, which formed part of a £6m total equity raise.
 In April 2015, Assetz Capital launched its first SIPP offering, allowing investors to share their P2P loans in their SIPP portfolio.

 In March 2016, Assetz Capital announced it had facilitated £100m worth of loans to credit-worthy UK SMEs and its investors had earned a total of £10m gross.
 In June 2016, Assetz Capital partnered with broker platform FundBay.co.uk to introduce five new commercial mortgage products.

 In January 2017, Assetz Capital announced a total of £200m worth of loans had been lent to small and medium-sized UK businesses since launching in 2013, with £105m in 2016 alone.
 As of this date, over £17m had been earned by investors, with interest rates of between 3.75% and 15% per annum.

 In January 2020, Assetz Capital filed its first set of audited statutory accounts (audited by Kay Johnson Gee LLP, a local Manchester based firm), for the year ended 31 March 2019.
 Prior to this point, the company was filing unaudited small company accounts.